blakewilsonquantinuum/lambeq-public/docs/glossary.rst

     tket
         Stylised :math:`\textrm{t}|\textrm{ket}\rangle`.
 A quantum software development platform produced by Cambridge Quantum.
 The heart of ``tket`` is a language-agnostic optimising compiler designed to generate code for a variety of NISQ devices, which has several features designed to minimise the influence of device error.

-    parser
-        A statistical tool that converts a sentence into a hierarchical representation that reflects the syntactic relationships between the words (a :term:`syntax tree`) based on a specific grammar formalism.
-A parser usually works in two steps: first, a POS-tagger assigns part-of-speech tags to the words in a sentence; next, the parser uses its statistical model to try and combine the words into meaningful compositions following the rules of the grammar formalism.
+    trainer
+        In ``lambeq``, a trainer is a class related to a given backend (for example PyTorch, NumPy, :term:`tket` and so on) that is used for supervised learning.
+A trainer is always paired with a matching :term:`model`, a structure that contains the trainable weights and other parameters of the model.

+    tree reader
+        In ``lambeq``, a tree :term:`reader` converts a sentence into a :term:`monoidal <monoidal category>` diagram by following directly its :term:`CCG <Combinatory Categorial Grammar (CCG)>` :term:`syntax tree`, as provided by a :term:`parser`.
+In other words, no explicit :term:`pregroup <pregroup grammar>` diagram is generated.
+Composition takes place by boxes that combine word states based on the grammatical rules found in the tree.

     word-sequence model
-        A :term:`compositional model` that respects the order of words in a sentence, but it does not take into account any other syntactic information.
-In ``lambeq``, the model is implemented as a :term:`tensor train`.
+        A :term:`compositional model` that respects the order of words in a sentence, but does not take into account any other syntactic information.